pmenzel/download-genbank-genomes/README.md

 When setting option `-g`, only assemblies with no matching assembly in RefSeq will be downloaded.

+When setting option `-e`, assemblies that were excluded from RefSeq are not downloaded.

 Files are downloaded with `wget`.

 Copyright 2021 Peter Menzel <pmenzel@gmail.com>